lra/mackup/doc/README.md

 new config for this application will replace the one provided by Mackup.

 You can find some sample config in this directory.

+### Locally test an application before submitting a Pull Request

+You can add and test an application by following these steps:

+- fork this project
+- create a branch _(usually containing the name of the application)_
+- add the appropriate application config file in the `mackup/applications` folder
+- from the top-most folder _(mackup)_ run `make develop` that replaces the currently installed mackup with the local modified one
+- simply run `mackup backup` to test if everything is ok
+- if everything works as expected:
+  - run `make undevelop` to revert to the official version
+  - commit and push the change to your fork and then create the Pulls Request